 - 1 large (12 ounce) Yukon Gold potato, peeled and cut into ¾” cubes (or omit and serve with steamed rice)

 - Heat olive oil in a sauté pan or stock pot, large enough to fit the fish in a single layer in the bottom of the pan.
 A deep skillet will also work.
 But it must be deep enough to hold the sauce and fish.

-- Add leek and fennel and cook for about 4 minutes or until vegetables begin to soften and turn translucent.
+- Add leek, fennel and salt and cook for about 4 minutes or until vegetables begin to soften and turn translucent.

 - Add tomato paste and stir and continue to cook for 1-2 minutes.